-Goal (Include and identify all clude and entify all Related State and Actions and Services Level of Service (Indicate if Annual Update: Review of (and are projected to What actions are performed or services provided in each year (and are projected to be provided in years 2 and 3)?
-What are the anticipated expenditures for each action (including funding source)?
-LCAP YEAR LCAP YEAR LCAP YEAR Year 3: 2015 goals from Section 2) (from Section 2) school-wide or LEA-wide) actions/ services LCAP YEAR Year 1: 2014 - 2015 LCAP YEAR Year 2: 2015 - 2016 LCAP YEAR Year 3: 2016 - 2017 fellow scholars, their families, and their communities.
+Goal (Include and identify all Related State and Local Priorities Actions and Services Level of Service (Indicate if Annual Update: Review of actions/ What actions are performed or services provided in each year (and are projected to be provided in years 2 and 3)?
+What are the anticipated expenditures for each action (including funding source)? goals from Section 2) (from Section 2) school-wide or LEA-wide) services LCAP YEAR Year 1: 2014 - 2015 PYEAR Vear 2: 2015 - Ve LCAP YEAR Year 3: 2016 - 2017 fellow scholars, their families, and their communities.